Drew Helleson: Playing career

 During the 2020–21 season, Helleson recorded four goals and 11 assists in 22 games for Boston College.
 Following the season he was named Hockey East Best Defensive Defenseman, First Team All-Hockey East and Second Team AHCA All-American.
+In his junior 2021–22 season with the Eagles, he posted career-best marks of 21 assists and 25 points through 32 games.